RickZee/iceberg-performance-benchmark/setup/infrastructure/README.md

 ### IAM Configuration

 - **Trust Policy**: Allows Snowflake to assume the role for data access
-  - **⚠️ Note**: After creating Snowflake integrations, you must update the trust policy with Snowflake's IAM user ARN and external ID (see Cross-Account Setup below)
+  - **Note**: After creating Snowflake integrations, you must update the trust policy with Snowflake's IAM user ARN and external ID (see Cross-Account Setup below)
 - **S3 Permissions**: Full read/write access to the Iceberg data bucket
 - **Glue Permissions**: Database and table management capabilities
 - **KMS Permissions**: Encryption key access (if customer-managed keys used)